 The main building (James Law Hall) is a three-story structure facing East Avenue across a small park.
 The first floor is largely occupied by the College Museum.
-Several offices, including that of the College Secretary where students register, are also on this floor.
+Several offices, including that of the College Secretary where students should register, are also on this floor.
 The greater part of the second floor is occupied by research laboratories.
 A part of the second floor, the third floor, and the basement contain the laboratories of the Department of Physiology.

-The north wing of this building consists of two stories and houses the laboratories and classroom of the Department of Anatomy.
-The south wing contains the office of the Dean and the business offices on the first floor, and the College Library on the second.
+The north wing of this building consists of two stories and houses the laboratories and classrooms of the Department of Anatomy.
+The south wing contains the office of the Dean and the business offices on the first floor, and the College library on the second.
 In the rear of this wing is a large auditorium.

-The Veranus A. Moore Laboratory of Pathology was finished and equipped in 1938.
+The Veranus A. Moore Laboratory of Pathology was completed and equipped in 1938.
 It is the most complete and best-equipped structure of its kind in America.
 It is an L-shaped building of three stories and a basement.
 The basement contains the operating machinery for the refrigeration plant, the elevator and other services, a feed storage room, a cool room for storing paraffin tissue blocks, and a student locker and lounging room.
 The first floor contains two lecture rooms, two suites of rooms for the general and poultry diagnostic laboratories, respectively, offices and, in the rear, quarters for large experimental animals.
 The second floor is devoted to the offices and laboratories of pathology.
 Two undergraduate teaching laboratories, a teaching museum, preparation and slide storage rooms, a photographic unit, a seminar room, and a number of offices and individual research laboratories are found in the main portion of this floor.
 In the rear, opening on a terrace at the level of the clinic buildings is a large autopsy room, fitted with the most modern equipment, including a hydraulic table for large animals, smaller tables for small animals, a large refrigeration room, and a small laboratory.
 The third floor is devoted to bacteriology.
 Two teaching laboratories, a chemical laboratory, a media kitchen and sterilizing unit connected by an electric dumb-waiter to the laboratories on the first and second floors, and a number of offices and individual research laboratories occupy the greater part of this floor.
 In the rear are quarters for small experimental animals.

-The Small Animal, the Medical, and the Surgical Buildings form a group commonly called the Clinical Buildings.
+The Small Animal, the Medical, and the Surgical Buildings form a group, commonly called the Clinical Buildings.
 They are three stories in height and face Garden Avenue overlooking Alumni Field.

-The Small Animal Building contains a large, modern operating room, drug rooms, X-ray room, and kennels and cages for patients.
+The Small Animal Building contains a large, modern operating room, drug rooms, x-ray room, and kennels and cages for patients.
 There are a number of wards for animals with infectious diseases and skin diseases.
-The offices, laboratories, and examining rooms of the clinics are on the second floor, and a laboratory for therapeutics and a classroom on the third.
+The offices, laboratories, and examining rooms of the clinics are found on the second floor, and the laboratories for therapeutics and pharmacy on the third.

 The Medical Building contains, on the ground floor, a clinic hall, a drug room, a physical examination room for large animals, wards for patients, and a garage for the cars of the Ambulatory Clinic.
-The second floor contains a classroom, a clinical and diagnostic laboratory, and offices, one of which is used by the Director of the State's Mastitis Program.
-The third floor contains the office of the Veterinary ROTC Unit, offices and laboratories for those engaged in mastitis research, a room for an interne, and the groom's apartment.
-A loft provides storage space.
-A freight elevator provides means of taking materials to the loft.
+The second floor contains wards for patients, a lecture room, a clinical, diagnostic, and research laboratory, and offices.
+The third floor contains the office of the Veterinary ROTC Unit and rooms for internes.
+A loft provides storage space for hay and grain.
+A freight elevator provides means of handling feed and large-animal patients.